"Red Bells Agave"

 Replace the water every day or 2.
 They should start sprouting within 2-4 weeks, and continue for another month.
 Carefully remove any seeds with a little white root.

 Plant them in small pots or cups with drainage holes.
 For soil, use a well draining mix.
-Personally i use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not coarse-grade).
+Personally i use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-grade perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Gently press the seed into the soil until the root is covered, then add water until the soil is evenly moist (but not fully saturated).
 If the seed is showing, sprinkle a small amount of soil around it.

 Until the seeds sprout, ensure that the soil surface doesn't dry out.
 If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly for some fresh air to enter.